 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

-I always wondered if we are doing any activities at school with kids that will make them discover their strengths.
+Are we doing any activities at school with kids that will help them discover their strengths?

 We all have so much potential, it’s such a shame that we don’t know anything about it!